 How do I apply?

-You will need to register your details when you apply for a placement so we can keep in touch with you and ensure you understand the terms and conditions.
+You will receive a PDF booklet with placement details at the beginning of March.
+You will need to apply direct to organisations with your CV and covering letter and will need to register your details online with SEPnet when you apply so we can keep in touch with you and ensure you understand the terms and conditions.
 You will not be able to take up a placement until you have registered.
-Contact your Employer Engagement Adviser (EEA) or email firstname.lastname@example.org if you have any queries.
+Contact your Employability Adviser (EA) or email email@example.com if you have any queries.

 The individual organisations review the applications and will get in touch with you direct if they wish to offer you an interview.
 Unfortunately, we can’t cover travel expenses for interviews but organisations will usually cover this.
 All placement opportunities are filled by May.